Parley's Trail

 Parley's Trail is an east-west cycling and pedestrian multi-use pathway in eastern Salt Lake County, Utah, United States.

 Description

-Parley's trail serves as a east-west multi-use pathway between the Bonneville Shoreline Trail and the Jordan River Parkway.
+Parley's trail serves as an east-west multi-use pathway between the Bonneville Shoreline Trail and the Jordan River Parkway.
 The trail parallels the S Line streetcar though the neighborhoods of South Salt Lake and Sugar House before running along Interstate 80.
 The trail is 8 miles long, 1.5 miles of which are on roads.